Olly Smith: Education and career

-Having discovered a love for singing at the tender age of eight, he was a chorister at King's College, Cambridge, which saw him travel far and wide to sing, including to Japan, East Berlin and Finland, and earned him a music scholarship at Charterhouse School, where he met his wife and chief of staff Sophie Smith.
-He gained a Master's degree in English Literature at Edinburgh University.
+Having discovered a love for singing, at eight years of age, he became a chorister at King's College, Cambridge, which saw him travel far and wide to sing, including in Japan, East Berlin and Finland, and earned him a music scholarship at Charterhouse School, where he met his future wife and chief of staff Sophie Smith.
+He gained a master's degree in English Literature at the University of Edinburgh.

 Growing up, Smith worked in a wine shop as a cellar boy.
 He worked as a film and TV writer until he took part in Hardys-backed TV competition Wine Idol in 2005, and won.
 Part of his prize was an audition to appear on Great Food Live.
 Realising that there were opportunities for him to make a career in wine on television, Smith made his segue from screenwriting, studying wine in his spare time.
-He eventually made it onto a Sky One series, Taste, which opened up the many TV opportunities he has since enjoyed, including the Richard and Judy Wine Club, Saturday Kitchen, The Wheel, Mastermind, Tipping Point and more.
+He eventually made it onto a Sky One series, Taste, which opened up the many TV opportunities, including the Richard and Judy Wine Club, Saturday Kitchen, The Wheel, Mastermind, Tipping Point and more.

 Family background

 The son of a nurse and a music teacher, Smith's older brother is the comedian and writer Will Smith.
-Smith was born in Darlington, County Durham and grew up in Jersey.
-As a child he was a chorister in the Choir of King's College, Cambridge.
+Smith was born in Darlington, County Durham, and grew up in Jersey.
 He lives in Sussex with his family.

 Writing

 Smith is the drinks columnist for the Mail on Sunday's YOU magazine.

-He has written five books, Eat & Drink: Good Food That’s Great to Drink With in 2010, Wine: Both Barrels in 2012, Behind Enemy Wines in 2013, Drinking For Chaps in 2018, and Fizz in 2019.
+He has written five books, Eat & Drink: Good Food That's Great to Drink With in 2010, Wine: Both Barrels in 2012, Behind Enemy Wines in 2013, Drinking For Chaps in 2018, and Fizz in 2019.
 His sixth book, Home Cocktail Bible, was published in November 2021.

 Smith previously wrote for film and TV including three series of Pingu, Wallace and Gromit and Charlie and Lola.